 Diagnosis of cerebral palsy

 If you notice signs of cerebral palsy in a child, contact your pediatrician.
-If a disease is suspected, he will write out a referral for a consultation to, who will check the baby's reflexes, his posture, muscle tone and movements.
-If the diagnosis is confirmed, you will undergo an additional examination by an orthopedist, who will prescribe treatment and develop a habilitation program (adaptation to life).
-Depending on the age of the child, they may also be referred to a psychologist for an assessment of intellectual development.
+If a disease is suspected, he will write out a referral for a consultation with, who will check the baby’s reflexes, posture, muscle tone and movements.
+If the diagnosis is confirmed, you will undergo additional examination by an orthopedist, who will prescribe treatment and develop a habilitation (adaptation to life) program.
+Depending on the child's age, they may also be referred to a psychologist to evaluate their intellectual development.

 • magnetic resonance imaging (MRI) - creating a detailed image of the brain using magnetic fields and radio waves;

-• ultrasound (ultrasound) - creating an image of brain tissue using sound waves;
+• Ultrasound (ultrasound) - creating images of brain tissue using sound waves;

-• computed tomography (CT) - the creation of a series of X-ray images that are collected by a computer into a detailed three-dimensional image of the child's brain;
+• computed tomography (CT) - the creation of a series of X-rays that are assembled by a computer into a detailed three-dimensional image of the child’s brain;

-• electroencephalogram (EEG) - monitoring the activity of the brain using small electrodes attached to the head;
+• electroencephalogram (EEG) - monitoring brain activity using small electrodes attached to the head;

-• electromyogram (EMG) - checking muscle activity and the function of peripheral nerves (a network of nerves that run from the brain and spinal cord to other parts of the body);
+• electromyogram (EMG) - a test of muscle activity and the function of peripheral nerves (the network of nerves running from the brain and spinal cord to other parts of the body);

 • blood tests.

-Sometimes the diagnosis of cerebral palsy is established to the child in the hospital.
-However, in most cases, it is possible to assume this disease only after several months or years of observation of the baby.
-It is possible to finally determine the degree and type of paralysis only at the age of 4–5 years.
+Sometimes the diagnosis of cerebral palsy is made for a child while still in the maternity hospital.
+However, in most cases, this disease can be suspected only after several months or years of monitoring the baby.
+It is possible to definitively determine the degree and type of paralysis only at the age of 4–5 years.

 Treatment of cerebral palsy

-There is no cure for cerebral palsy, but there are approaches to relieve the symptoms and help the child be as independent as possible.
+There is no cure for cerebral palsy, but there are approaches to relieve symptoms and help your child be as independent as possible.

-Rehabilitation treatment must be started at an early date, since the children's brain has great compensatory capabilities.
-In the first years of life, children are prescribed therapeutic measures that help the proper development of various parts of the nervous system.
-In the future, to improve motor function in children with cerebral palsy, surgical treatment in combination with conservative therapy may be recommended.
+Rehabilitation treatment must begin early, since the children's brain has great compensatory capabilities.
+In the first years of life, children are prescribed therapeutic measures to help the proper development of various parts of the nervous system.
+In the future, to improve motor function, children with cerebral palsy may be recommended surgical treatment in combination with conservative therapy.

-Help for patients with cerebral palsy is provided in and specialized children's sanatoriums and boarding schools.
-Some of the main treatments are described below.
+Help for patients with cerebral palsy is provided in specialized children's sanatoriums and boarding schools.
+Some basic treatment methods are described below.

 Physiotherapy for cerebral palsy

-As a rule, physical therapy is started immediately after the diagnosis of cerebral palsy, as this is one of the most important ways to help the child manage the disease.
+Typically, physical therapy begins immediately after a diagnosis of cerebral palsy is made, as it is one of the most important ways to help a child manage the condition.

 The two main goals of physical therapy for cerebral palsy are:

-• prevent weakening of muscles that your child does not normally use;
+• prevent weakening of muscles that your child does not usually use;

-• prevent muscles from contracting and losing their normal range of motion (a phenomenon called muscle contracture).
+• prevent muscles from contracting and losing their normal range of motion (this is called muscle contracture).

-The risk of developing contractures is increased in children who find it difficult to knead the muscles due to their stiffness (rigidity).
-If muscles cannot stretch, they cannot grow as fast as bones.
+The risk of developing contractures is increased in children who find it difficult to stretch their muscles due to their stiffness.
+If muscles cannot stretch, they cannot grow as quickly as bones.
 This can lead to curvature of the body, causing pain and discomfort to the child.

-The physiotherapist teaches the child a series of physical exercises to strengthen and stretch the muscles to be performed every day.
+The physical therapist teaches the child a series of physical exercises to strengthen and stretch the muscles that need to be performed every day.
 Also, special orthopedic attachments for arms or legs can be used to stretch muscles and correct posture.

-With difficulty swallowing (dysphagia), the smallest particles of food can enter the lungs, which is accompanied by the development of a dangerous disease - aspiration pneumonia.
+If you have difficulty swallowing (dysphagia), tiny particles of food can enter the lungs, which is accompanied by the development of a dangerous disease - aspiration pneumonia.

-If the dysphagia is mild, your doctor may teach your child how to deal with it.
+If dysphagia is mild, the doctor can teach the child how to cope with it.
 A diet consisting of soft foods is also recommended.
-For more severe dysphagia, tube feeding may be required.
+More severe dysphagia may require tube feeding.
 This is a tube that is passed into the stomach through the nose or mouth (nasogastric tube) or directly through the abdominal wall (gastrostomy tube).

-Salivation irritates the skin around the mouth, chin, and neck, which increases the risk of inflammation in these areas.
-There are a number of methods to combat salivation in cerebral palsy:
+Drooling causes irritation of the skin around the mouth, chin and neck, increasing the risk of inflammation in these areas.
+There are a number of methods to combat drooling in cerebral palsy:

-• an anticholinergic medicine in the form of a tablet or patch that reduces saliva production;
+• an anticholinergic medicine in tablet or patch form that reduces saliva production;

-• injections of botulinum toxin into the salivary glands (although this is only a temporary solution);
+• botulinum toxin injections into the salivary glands (although this is only a temporary solution);

-• moving the ducts of the salivary gland with the help of a surgical operation, as a result of which saliva is secreted deep into the oral cavity and is easier to swallow;
+• movement of the ducts of the salivary gland through surgery, as a result of which saliva is released deeper into the oral cavity and is easier to swallow;

-• a special device placed in the oral cavity, which contributes to the correct position of the tongue and the regular swallowing of saliva;
+• a special device placed in the oral cavity, which promotes the correct position of the tongue and regular swallowing of saliva;

-• teaching the skills of self-control over the physiological state of the body, during which the child is taught to recognize when his saliva flows and swallow it in time.
+• training in self-monitoring skills for the physiological state of the body, during which the child is taught to recognize when he is salivating and swallow it in time.

 Surgery for cerebral palsy

-Sometimes, to correct deformities of bones and joints, an operation is prescribed to lengthen too short muscles and tendons that cause inconvenience.
-This type of surgery is called orthopedic surgery and is indicated if a child with cerebral palsy experiences pain when moving.
-Surgery can also correct posture and ease movement, as well as improve a child's self-esteem.
+Sometimes, to correct bone and joint deformities, surgery is prescribed to lengthen muscles and tendons that are too short and cause discomfort.
+This type of surgery is called orthopedic surgery and is prescribed if a child with cerebral palsy experiences pain when moving.
+Surgery can also improve posture and ease of movement, as well as improve a child's self-esteem.

 However, it is not possible to feel all the benefits of the operation immediately after the intervention.
-Sometimes this takes several years, during which the child needs repeated courses of physiotherapy.
+Sometimes this takes several years, during which the child needs repeated courses of physical therapy.

-Surgery may be done to correct a curvature of the spine (scoliosis) or urinary incontinence.
-The condition of the child will be carefully monitored in order to timely identify those violations that can be effectively corrected with the help of surgery.
-As an examination, a regular x-ray of the hip joint or spine may be prescribed.
+Surgery may be performed to correct a curvature of the spine (scoliosis) or urinary incontinence.
+The child’s condition will be carefully monitored in order to promptly identify those disorders that can be effectively corrected with surgical intervention.
+As an examination, regular x-rays of the hip joint or spine may be prescribed.

-Selective dorsal rhizotomy (SRD) is a surgical operation that is prescribed to improve gait in children with high muscle rigidity (increased muscle tone).
-As a rule, it is recommended only in cases where examinations have shown that the child has damage to the white matter of the brain (periventricular leukomalacia) and other methods of treating stiffness have not helped.
+Selective dorsal rhizotomy (SDR) is a surgical operation that is prescribed to improve the gait of children with high muscle rigidity (increased tone).
+As a rule, it is recommended only in cases where examinations have shown that the child has damage to the white matter of the brain (periventricular leukomalacia) and other methods of treating rigidity have not helped.

-During the operation, the surgeon cuts part of the nerve fibers in the lower spine to relieve muscle tension in the legs.
-However, after the operation, several months of intensive physical therapy are required to re-teach the child to control his movements.
+During the operation, the surgeon cuts some of the nerve fibers in the lower spine to relieve tension in the leg muscles.
+However, after surgery, several months of intensive physical therapy are required to re-teach the child to control his movements.

-Like any other surgery, RRS has a risk of complications, including temporary problems with emptying the bladder (urinary incontinence), scoliosis, and changes in sensation in the legs.
+Like any other surgery, SRD has a risk of complications, including temporary problems emptying the bladder (urinary incontinence), scoliosis, and changes in sensation in the legs.

 There are other methods of surgical correction of cerebral palsy.
-Intervention depends on the severity and prevalence of paralysis, the nature of disorders of the musculoskeletal system, the age of the patient and his mental state.
+The intervention depends on the severity and prevalence of paralysis, the nature of the musculoskeletal system disorders, the age of the patient and his mental state.
 The optimal age for surgery is 8–16 years.

-Discuss the potential benefits and risks of surgery with the surgeon, together with the child (if the child is able to understand the consequences of the procedure).
+Discuss the potential benefits and risks of surgery with the surgeon, along with your child (if he is able to understand the consequences of the procedure).

 Complications of cerebral palsy

-The brain damage that causes cerebral palsy does not worsen with age, but as a person with the condition grows older, physical and psychological difficulties may arise.
+The brain disorder that causes cerebral palsy does not get worse with age, but a person with the condition may experience physical and psychological difficulties as they get older.

-So, many adults under the influence of cerebral palsy develop additional diseases (for example, osteoarthritis), which cause pain, fatigue and weakness.
-Basically, these diseases are associated with the pathology of muscles and bones inherent in cerebral palsy, and creating a great burden on the body.
-Therefore, people with cerebral palsy can take much more energy to perform ordinary tasks than those who do not suffer from this disease.
+Thus, many adults under the influence of cerebral palsy develop additional diseases (for example, osteoarthritis), which cause pain, fatigue and weakness.
+Basically, these diseases are associated with pathology of the muscles and bones inherent in cerebral palsy, which create a large burden on the body.
+Therefore, people with cerebral palsy may take much more effort to carry out ordinary activities than those who do not suffer from this disease.

-Additional physical therapy sessions and the use of mobility aids, such as a CP wheelchair or special walkers, can help alleviate the physical difficulties that develop over time due to the disease.
+Additional physical therapy sessions and the use of mobility aids, such as a wheelchair for cerebral palsy or special walkers, can help alleviate the physical difficulties that develop over time as a result of the disease.

-You can easily find doctors who are involved in the diagnosis and treatment of cerebral palsy using the NaPopravku service.
-The "Who treats this" section on our website will help you decide on the choice of a suitable doctor.
-If in doubt, contact your pediatrician.
-He will conduct an initial diagnosis and direct you to a consultation with a doctor of the desired profile.
+You can easily find doctors who diagnose and treat cerebral palsy using the NaPopravka service.
+The “Who Treats It” section on our website will help you decide on the right doctor.
+If in doubt, consult your pediatrician.
+He will conduct an initial diagnosis and refer you for a consultation with a doctor of the required profile.

-Cerebral palsy is one of the most difficult diagnoses that parents of a baby can hear from doctors.
-If you want to understand what this disease is, what are the symptoms and treatment, check out this article.
+Cerebral palsy is one of the most severe diagnoses that parents of infants can hear from doctors.
+If you want to understand what this disease is, what the symptoms and treatment are, read this article.

 Cerebral palsy - what is it?

-Anomalies in the cerebral cortex, subcortex, capsules and brain stem most often occur even during the period of intrauterine development of the baby.
-The exact causes that eventually lead to cerebral palsy in newborns are still being investigated by scientists.
+Anomalies in the cerebral cortex, subcortex, capsules and brain stem most often occur during the fetal development of the baby.
+The exact causes that ultimately lead to cerebral palsy in newborns are still being studied by scientists.
 However, doctors (despite a lot of hypotheses) seriously consider two periods when global changes in the brain can lead to severe pathology - the period of pregnancy and the period immediately before, during and immediately after childbirth.

-Cerebral palsy does not progress, the stage of the lesion and limitation of motor functions do not change.
-As the child grows, some disorders become more noticeable, so people mistakenly believe that cerebral palsy can develop and become more complicated.
+Cerebral palsy does not progress, the stage of the lesion and the limitation of motor functions do not change.
+The child grows, and some disorders become more noticeable, so people mistakenly believe that cerebral palsy can develop and become more complicated.

 The group of diseases is quite common - based on statistics, it can be noted that out of a thousand children, two are born with one form or another of cerebral palsy.
 Boys are almost one and a half times more likely to get sick than girls.
 In half of the cases, in addition to impaired motor functions, various mental and intellectual disorders are observed.

-Pathology was noticed in the 19th century.
-Then the British surgeon John Little took up the study of birth injuries.
-It took him exactly 30 years to formulate and present to the public the idea that the oxygen deficiency that the fetus experiences at the time of its birth can result in paresis of the limbs.
+Pathology was noticed back in the 19th century.
+Then the British surgeon John Little began studying birth injuries.
+It took him exactly 30 years to formulate and present to the public the idea that the lack of oxygen experienced by the fetus at the time of birth can result in paresis of the limbs.

-At the end of the 19th century, the Canadian doctor Osler came to the conclusion that cerebral disorders are still associated with the hemispheres of the brain, and not with the spinal cord, as the Briton Little had argued before him.
-However, Osler's arguments were not too convincing to medicine, and Little's theory was officially supported for a very long time, and birth trauma and acute asphyxia were called as starting mechanisms for cerebral palsy.
+At the end of the 19th century, the Canadian doctor Osler came to the conclusion that cerebral disorders are still associated with the hemispheres of the brain, and not with the spinal cord, as the British Little argued before him.
+However, medicine was not very convinced by Osler’s arguments, and for a very long time Little’s theory was officially supported, and birth trauma and acute asphyxia were named as starting mechanisms for cerebral palsy.

-The term "cerebral palsy" was introduced by the famous doctor Freud, who was a neurologist and studied the problem in his own practice.
-He formulated intrauterine damage to the child's brain as the main cause of the pathology.
-He was the first to make a clear classification of different forms of this disease.
+The term “cerebral palsy” was introduced by the famous doctor Freud, who was a neurologist and studied the problem in his own practice.
+He formulated intrauterine damage to the child’s brain as the main cause of the pathology.
+He was the first to draw up a clear classification of the different forms of this disease.

 Causes

 Modern doctors believe that cerebral palsy cannot be considered a hereditary disease.
-Damage to the motor apparatus and problems with mental development become possible in case of improper development of the baby's brain during the mother's pregnancy, as well as banal underdevelopment of the brain.
+Damages to the musculoskeletal system and problems with mental development become possible in the event of improper development of the baby’s brain during the mother’s pregnancy, as well as banal underdevelopment of the brain.

-If a child was born much earlier than the due date, then the risk of cerebral palsy is several times higher.
-This is confirmed by practice - many children with disorders of the musculoskeletal system and an established diagnosis of cerebral palsy were born severely premature.
+If a child is born much earlier than expected, the risk of cerebral palsy is several times higher.
+This is confirmed by practice - many children with musculoskeletal disorders and an established diagnosis of cerebral palsy were born very premature.

-However, prematurity itself is not terrible, it only creates the prerequisites for the development of disorders.
+However, it is not prematurity itself that is scary; it only creates the preconditions for the development of disorders.

-The likelihood of cerebral palsy is usually influenced by other factors that, in combination with premature birth, lead to the disease:
+The likelihood of cerebral palsy is usually influenced by other factors, which, in combination with premature birth, lead to the disease:

 • “mistakes” during the appearance and development of brain structures (first trimester of pregnancy);